biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Calvary A/G, South Bend, IN
+* **Church**: Calvary A/G, South Bend, IN
-Coaches:	Brian Boeninger, Nilay Saiya (assistant)
+* **Coaches**: Brian Boeninger, Nilay Saiya (assistant)
+* **Team:**
-Team:	Kirstin Durfey
+   * Kirstin Durfey
-C.J.
+   * C.J.
 Hock
-Ethan Hock
+   * Ethan Hock
 * **Preliminaries**:
-Round 1: Lost to Braeswood A/G, Houston, TX 65 to 135
+  * Round 1: Lost to Braeswood A/G, Houston, TX 65 to 135
-Round 2: Won against Faith A/G, Orlando, FL 195 to 125
+  * Round 2: Won against Faith A/G, Orlando, FL 195 to 125
-Round 3: Lost to Faith A/G, West Plains, MO 85 to 245
+  * Round 3: Lost to Faith A/G, West Plains, MO 85 to 245
-Round 4: Lost to Tacoma Life Center, Tacoma, WA 105 to 200 Round 5: Won against First A/G, Binghamton, NY 230 to 130
+  * Round 4: Lost to Tacoma Life Center, Tacoma, WA 105 to 200
+  * Round 5: Won against First A/G, Binghamton, NY 230 to 130
-Round 6: Lost to Noble A/G, Noble, OK 120 to 140
+  * Round 6: Lost to Noble A/G, Noble, OK 120 to 140
-Round 7: Won against Truth A/G, Chariton, IA 160 to 10
+  * Round 7: Won against Truth A/G, Chariton, IA 160 to 10
-Round 8: Won against First A/G, Lafayette, IN 235 to 25
+  * Round 8: Won against First A/G, Lafayette, IN 235 to 25
-Round 9: Won against Orange Hills A/G, Orange, CA 270 to 0
+  * Round 9: Won against Orange Hills A/G, Orange, CA 270 to 0
-Playoff Round 1: Lost to Braeswood A/G, Houston, TX
+  * Playoff Round 1: Lost to Braeswood A/G, Houston, TX
 * **Round Robin**:
-Round 1: Won against Grace A/G, Syracuse, NY 190 to 65
+  * Round 1: Won against Grace A/G, Syracuse, NY 190 to 65
-Round 2: Won against Timberline Church, Fort Collins, CO 245 to 20 Round 3: Lost to Central A/G, Springfield, MO 110 to 125
+  * Round 2: Won against Timberline Church, Fort Collins, CO 245 to 20
-Round 4: Won against Victorious Life Church, Wesley Chapel, FL 130 to 25 Round 5: Won against Turning Point Christian Center, Vancouver, WA 155 to 55 Round 6: Won against Truth A/G, Chariton, IA 215 to -10 Round 7: Lost to James River A/G, "In Chains", Ozark, MO 65 to 235 Round 8: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 165 to 35 Round 9: Won against Harvest Time A/G, Brunswick, OH 185 to 60 Round 10: Won against Meridian A/G, Meridian, ID 195 to 60 Round 11: Won against Noble A/G, Noble, OK 195 to 55 Round 12: Won against Nyssa Christian Fellowship, Nyssa, OR 115 to 95 Round 13: Won against Suncoast Cathedral A/G, St. Petersburg, FL 140 to -15 Round 14: Won against New Life Community Church, Oshkosh, WI 160 to 50 Round 15: Won against Corydon A/G, Corydon, IA 225 to 40 Round 16: Lost to Calvary A/G, Dunwoody, GA 0 to 190 Round 17: Won against Orange Hills A/G, Orange, CA 200 to 105 Round 18: Won against First A/G, Montgomery, AL 175 to 90 Round 19: Won against First A/G, Lafayette, IN 155 to 140
+  * Round 3: Lost to Central A/G, Springfield, MO 110 to 125
+  * Round 4: Won against Victorious Life Church, Wesley Chapel, FL 130 to 25
+  * Round 5: Won against Turning Point Christian Center, Vancouver, WA 155 to 55
+  * Round 6: Won against Truth A/G, Chariton, IA 215 to -10
+  * Round 7: Lost to James River A/G, "In Chains", Ozark, MO 65 to 235
+  * Round 8: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 165 to 35
+  * Round 9: Won against Harvest Time A/G, Brunswick, OH 185 to 60
+  * Round 10: Won against Meridian A/G, Meridian, ID 195 to 60
+  * Round 11: Won against Noble A/G, Noble, OK 195 to 55
+  * Round 12: Won against Nyssa Christian Fellowship, Nyssa, OR 115 to 95
+  * Round 13: Won against Suncoast Cathedral A/G, St. Petersburg, FL 140 to -15
+  * Round 14: Won against New Life Community Church, Oshkosh, WI 160 to 50
+  * Round 15: Won against Corydon A/G, Corydon, IA 225 to 40
+  * Round 16: Lost to Calvary A/G, Dunwoody, GA 0 to 190
+  * Round 17: Won against Orange Hills A/G, Orange, CA 200 to 105
+  * Round 18: Won against First A/G, Montgomery, AL 175 to 90
+  * Round 19: Won against First A/G, Lafayette, IN 155 to 140
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Calvary A/G, South Bend, IN" html=image_html %}